Contrasting Tempur Sealy International (TPX) & Its Rivals

 Tempur Sealy International (NYSE: TPX) is one of 14 public companies in the “Household furniture” industry, but how does it contrast to its rivals?
-We will compare Tempur Sealy International to related companies based on the strength of its profitability, dividends, institutional ownership, analyst recommendations, risk, valuation and earnings.
+We will compare Tempur Sealy International to related companies based on the strength of its risk, dividends, earnings, valuation, institutional ownership, analyst recommendations and profitability.

-Tempur Sealy International has a beta of 1.77, indicating that its share price is 77% more volatile than the S&P 500.
-Comparatively, Tempur Sealy International’s rivals have a beta of 0.98, indicating that their average share price is 2% less volatile than the S&P 500.
+Tempur Sealy International has a beta of 1.77, meaning that its stock price is 77% more volatile than the S&P 500.
+Comparatively, Tempur Sealy International’s rivals have a beta of 0.98, meaning that their average stock price is 2% less volatile than the S&P 500.

-92.6% of Tempur Sealy International shares are owned by institutional investors.
-Comparatively, 62.1% of shares of all “Household furniture” companies are owned by institutional investors.
-3.8% of Tempur Sealy International shares are owned by insiders.
-Comparatively, 9.3% of shares of all “Household furniture” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Tempur Sealy International and its rivals, as reported by MarketBeat.
+This is a summary of recent ratings and price targets for Tempur Sealy International and its rivals, as reported by MarketBeat.com.

 |Sell Ratings